FelipeSaNa/FelipeSaNA.github.io/README.md

 # Projects

-I have participated in multiple projects and initiatives ranging from various topics including
+I have worked and done multiple research projects in universities, think tanks, NGOs, and international organizations, all of which had had a vital component of data collection, processing, and analysis.
+Some of the projects I have implemented, and achievements are briefly mentioned below:

 ## Data Analysis projects as part of the International Organization on Migration (IOM)